-- Ensure that children's individualized emergency medical plans are posted. - Maintain on-going communication, with the Supervisor regarding an anaphylactic child's daily well-being, any unexpected or concerning symptoms, any possible risks of exposure (i.e. while on field trips).

-- Maintain ongoing communication, with parents/guardians regarding upcoming program plans, field trips and activity food items, new or questionable physiological symptoms or reactions and up to date contact information in the event of an emergency. - Through initial training and annual review of the Individualized Emergency Medical Plans, staff will be confident in how to administer Epinephrine (Epi-Pen) medication in the event of an emergency.
+- Ensure that children's emergency medical plans are posted. - Maintain on-going communication, with the Supervisor regarding an anaphylactic child's daily wellbeing, any unexpected or concerning symptoms, any possible risks of exposure (i.e. while on field trips). - Maintain ongoing communication, with parents/guardians regarding upcoming program plans, field trips and activity food items, new or questionable physiological symptoms or reactions and up to date contact information in the event of an emergency. - Through initial training and annual review of Emergency Medical Plans, staff will be confident in how to administer Epinephrine (Epi-Pen) medication in the event of an emergency.

-Child's file will include: Individualized Emergency Medical plan for the child including emergency contact information administration

-Parental consent form for training staff, students & volunteers Copies of medication form(s) detailing medication and plan for
+Child's file will include: Emergency Medical plan for the child including emergency contact information Parental/guardian consent form for training staff, students & volunteers Copies of medication form(s) detailing medication and plan for administration